sinewalker/sinewalker.github.io/blog/2016/filesystems-home.md

 But then, why use XFS and not ext4fs?

-[RedHat switched from ext3/4 to XFS for RHEL 7](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/Storage_Administration_Guide/ch06s09.html), so there may be technical reasons I don't understand (fragmentation, preallocation, perhaps performance?)
-Maybe a similar decision was made for SLE?
-Anyway, the biggest down-side for me personally is that you can't shrink an XFS filesystem, only grow it.
+The SUSE [Storage Administration Guide](https://www.suse.com/documentation/sles-12/singlehtml/stor_admin/stor_admin.html#cha.filesystems) links to a [table comparing filesystem features](https://www.suse.com/products/server/technical-information/#FileSystem), which goes some way to explaining their choice of XFS over ext4fs.
+Anyway the biggest down-side for me personally is that you can't shrink an XFS filesystem, only grow it.
 And to do that you must take the filesystem offline.

 So: I'm probably going against the experts here, but I think I *won't* use XFS again, simply because I want/need the ability to grow *and shrink* volumes.
 I also understand the ext tools better than the xfs ones.